dextorer/Sofa/README.md

 ---

-I am also in the process of writing a simple Wiki, in order to better explain what differences stand between the `BrowseFragment` component offered by Sofa and its original counterpart.
+I started populating [the project's Wiki](https://github.com/dextorer/Sofa/wiki), in order to better explain what differences stand between the `BrowseFragment` component offered by Sofa and its original counterpart, and how to make the best out of Sofa.

 Download
 ========